c0d1ng/simple-file-manager/README.md

 simple-file-manager
 ===================

-A Simple PHP file manager.
+This is update for Simple PHP file manager.
 The code is a single php file.

 Just copy `index.php` to a folder on your webserver.